-Vibrations are transmitted through the motor, and into the device, which causes rapid wear.
-Because of the dampening involved with the relatively large mass of the device, these motors tend to have effectively limited frequency response.
+Vibrations are transmitted through the motor, and into the device, which causes the motor to wear out rapidly.
+Because of the dampening involved with the relatively large mass of the device, these motors tend to have limited frequency response.

 In an effort to provide haptic functionality in Apple’s recent generation of laptops and watches, they developed the Apple Taptic vibration motor.
 This motor provides high lateral impact to provide haptic feedback.
 Production issues for the Apple Taptic motor was the cause of a six-week delay in the launch of the Apple Watch.

-Existing Vibration Driver Technologies
+Motor Driver Technologies